AlperAcarAI/FiloAPIapp/replit.md

 ## Overview

 This is a full-stack API management system designed to manage API definitions, track their status, and monitor performance.
 It features a React frontend and an Express.js backend with PostgreSQL.
 The system integrates robust security features, including JWT authentication, role-based access control, API Key protection, rate limiting, and real-time monitoring.
+The multi-tenant system has been removed for simplicity, using a straightforward authentication approach instead.
 Its vision is to provide a comprehensive solution for managing and securing an enterprise's API landscape, enabling efficient operations and robust data protection.

 ## User Preferences